-Figure 5.5 (a) Relation between equilibrium climate sensitivity (ECS) estimated from Last Glacial Maximum (LGM) simulations and that estimated from equilibrium $2 \times CO_2$ or abrupt 4 × CO2 experiments.
+Figure 5.5: (a) Relation between equilibrium climate sensitivity (ECS) estimated from LGM simulations and that estimated from equilibrium $2 \times CO_2$ or abrupt $4 \times CO_2$ experiments.
 All experiments are referenced to pre-industrial simulations.
-Flexible Global Ocean Atmosphere Land System model version 1 (FGOALS1), Institut Pierre Simon Laplace version 4 (IPSL4), Max Planck Institute version 5 (MPI5), and ECBILT of Paleoclimate Modelling Intercomparison Project Phase II (PMIP2) models stand for FGOALS-1.0g, IPSL-CM4-V1-MR, European Centre Hamburg Model 5 - and Max Planck Institute Ocean Model - Lund-Potsdam-Jena Dynamic Global Model (LPJ), and Coupled Atmosphere Ocean Model from de Bilt (ECBilt) with Coupled Large-scale Ice-Ocean model (CLIO), respectively.
-Flexible Global Ocean Atmosphere Land System model-2 (FGOALS2), Institut Pierre Simon Laplace 5 (IPSL5), Model for Interdisciplinary Research on Climate (MIROC3), Max Planck Institute für Meteorologie Earth system model (MPIE), Meteorological Research Institute of Japan Meteorological Agency version 3 (MRI3) and Centre National de Recherches Météorologiques version 5 (CNRM5) of Paleoclimate Modelling Intercomparison Project Phase III (PMIP3) models stand for FGOALS-g2, IPSL-CM5A-LR, MIROC-ESM, MPI-ESM-P, MRI-CGCM3, and CNRM-CM5, respectively.
-ECS based on LGM simulations (abscissa) was derived by multiplying the LGM global mean temperature anomaly (ΔT{LGM}) and the ratio of radiative forcing between 2 × CO2 and LGM (AF{ratio}).
-AF{ratio} for three PMIP2 models (Community Climate System Model-3 (CCSM3), Met Office Hadley Centre climate prediction models-3 (HadCM3) and IPSL4) were taken from Crucifix (2006), and it was taken from Yoshimori et al. (2009) for MIROC3.
+FGOALS1, IPSL4, MPI5, and ECBILT of PMIP2 models stand for FGOALS-1.0g, IPSL-CM4-V1-MR, ECHAM53-MPIOM127-LPJ, and ECBILTCLIO, respectively.
+FGOALS2, IPSL5, MIROCE, MPIE, MRI3, and CNRM5 of PMIP3 models stand for FGOALS-g2, IPSL-CM5A-LR, MIROC-ESM, MPI-ESM-P, MRI-CGCM3, and CNRM-CM5, respectively.
+ECS based on LGM simulations (abscissa) was derived by multiplying the LGM global mean temperature anomaly (ΔT{LGM}) and the ratio of radiative forcing between 2 × CO2 and LGM (ΔF{ratio}). ΔF{ratio} for three PMIP2 models (CCSM3, HadCM3, and IPSL4) were taken from Crucifix (2006), and it was taken from Yoshimori et al. (2009) for MIROC3.
 Its range, -0.80 to -0.56, with a mean of -0.69 was used for other PMIP2 and all PMIP3 models.
 ECS of PMIP2 models (ordinate) was taken from Hargreaves et al. (2012).
 ECS of PMIP3 models was taken from Andrews et al. (2012) and Brady et al. (2013), or computed using the method of Andrews et al. (2012) for FGOALS2.
-Also plotted is a one-to-one line. (b) Strength of individual feedbacks for the PMIP3/CMIP5 abrupt 4 × CO2 (131 to 150 years) and LGM (stable states) experiments following the method in Yoshimori et al. (2011).
-WV+LR, A, C{sw} and C{LW} denote water vapour plus lapse rate, surface albedo, shortwave cloud, and longwave cloud feedbacks, respectively.
-'All' denotes the sum of all feedbacks except for the Planck response.
+Also plotted is a one-to-one line. (b) Strength of individual feedbacks for the PMIP3/CMIP5 abrupt $4 \times$ CO2 (131-150 years) and LGM (stable states) experiments following the method in Yoshimori et al. (2011).
+"WV+LR", "A", "C{SW}", "C{LW}" denote water vapour plus lapse-rate, surface albedo, shortwave cloud, and longwave cloud feedbacks, respectively.
+"All" denotes the sum of all feedbacks except for the Planck response.
 Feedback parameter here is defined as the change in net radiation at the top of the atmosphere due to the change in individual fields, such as water vapour, with respect to the pre-industrial simulations.
 It was normalized by the global mean surface air temperature change.
 Positive (negative) value indicates that the feedback amplifies (damp) the initial temperature response.
-Only models with all necessary data available for the analysis are displayed. (c) Relation between LGM tropical (20°S to 30°N) surface air temperature anomaly from pre-industrial simulations and ECS across models.
+Only models with all necessary data available for the analysis are displayed. (c) Relation between LGM tropical (20°S-30°N) surface air temperature anomaly from pre-industrial simulations and ECS across models.
 A dark blue bar represents a 90% confidence interval for the estimate of reconstructed temperature anomaly of Annan and Hargreaves (2013).
-A light blue bar represents the same with additional 0.4°C anomaly increase according to the result of the sensitivity experiment conducted in Annan and Hargreaves (2013), in which additional 1°C lowering of tropical SST proxy data was assumed. (d) Same as in (c) but for the average of East Antarctica ice core sites of Dome F, Vostok, European Project for Ice Coring in Antarctica Dome C and Droning Maud Land ice cores.
+A light blue bar represents the same with additional 0.4°C anomaly increase according to the result of the sensitivity experiment conducted in Annan and Hargreaves (2013), in which additional 1°C lowering of tropical SST proxy data was assumed. (d) Same as in c but for the average of East Antarctica ice core sites of Dome F, Vostok, EDC and EDML.
 A dark blue bar represents a range of reconstructed temperature anomaly based on stable isotopes at these core sites (Stenni et al., 2010; Uemura et al., 2012).
 A value below zero is not displayed (the result of CNRM5).
-Note that the Antarctic ice sheet used for PMIP3 simulations, based on several different methods (Tarasov and Peltier, 2007; Argus and Peltier, 2010; Lambeck et al., 2010) differs in elevation from that used in PMIP2 (d).
+Note that the Antarctic ice sheet used for PMIP3 simulations, based on several different methods (Tarasov and Peltier, 2007; Argus and Peltier, 2010; Lambeck et al., 2010) differs in elevation from that used in PMIP2 (panel d).